Primerica Canada Reviews

 I will, however, add a caveat here.
 Bad news travels fast, you know what I mean?
 Sadly people rarely promote things that are going well – but when they have a complaint you hear about it far and wide.

-This is even truer when it comes to life insurance.
+This is even more true when it comes to life insurance.

 Policyholders EXPECT that their claims are going to go off without a hitch.
 I don’t think a lot of people really think about giving a shout out to the agent that helped get them with the most incredible policy ever!